defenseunicorns/leapfrogai-deployment/INSTALL-CPU.md

 - git
 - procps

+### Required Tools

-These will be brought in and installed using Zarf, as binaries, and/or through a remote repository:
+These can be brought in and installed using Zarf, as binaries, or through a remote repository:

 - k3d
 - kubectl